Pencil Drawing Supply Review

 Caran d'Ache Grafwood

 Quality pencils yet pricey.
-Unique barrel color in accordance to the graphite grade.
+Unique barrel color in accordance with the graphite grade.

 Prismacolor Turquoise